TimB21/NBA-Win-Loss-Classification-/README.md

 4. **Data Splitting and Preprocessing:**
    - Split the data into training and testing sets.
+   - There are two datasets which will be used for the training and testing.
+These are the past season data (21-22) and the past two seasons data (20-22)
+   - The cross validation dataset is the 2023 season
    - Apply scaling, encoding, and other preprocessing techniques.

 5. **Model Evaluation Function:**